Mera Saaein 2

-Mera Saaein 2 is a 2012 Pakistani Political drama aired on ARY Digital.
+Mera Saaein 2 is a 2012 Pakistani political drama aired on ARY Digital.
 It is the sequel to the 2011 serial Mera Saaein.
 It was directed by Babar Javed, produced by A & B Entertainment and written by Parisa Siddiqi.
 Mere Saaein was also aired on Life OK in India.

 Story

 For some families, evil runs in the blood.
 After killing Malik Wajahat, Shazmeen takes over his political party.
 Naina returns and claims her share in Wajahat's property but Shazmeen insults her and throws her out.
-She then meets Malik Yawar Hayat, Wajahat's cousin, who is the head of opposition party against Shazmeen.
+She then meets Malik Yawar Hayat, Wajahat's cousin, who is the head of a political party opposed to Shazmeen.
 Naina then reveals that she had given birth to Wajahat's son and that he is still alive.
 She marries Malik Yawar and asks him to raise her son in a way that he can one day take down Shazmeen.
 The child is named Malik Shazamaan Wajahat Hayat.
 Shazmeen, meanwhile marries another politician named Iftikhar ul Ameen, who is a sharp and cunning man who has trapped Shazmeen for his own political favors.
-Years paas and Shazmeen ascends to the position of home minister.
-Naina has tow other sons, Nabeel is the party head and Faraz is UK returned student who falls in love with Shazmeen's daughter Anam.
+Years pass and Shazmeen ascends to the position of home minister.
+Naina has two other sons, Nabeel is the party head and Faraz is UK returned student who falls in love with Shazmeen's daughter Anam.
 Shazamaan marries Anaya Khoro, a powerful politician.
 Faraz falls in love with Shazmeen's daughter, Anam and they plan to marry.
 Both the families oppose their marriage and Malik Shazamaan offers help.
 He escorts them to his farmhouse where he kills both of them brutally.